 | List of historic valves in the ase-museoedelpro collection |

-of some historic valves in the collection, including a survey of early
+is a list of some historic valves in the collection, including a survey of

-valves, up to mid 1930s, power and transmitting tubes, VHF and UHF types,
+early valves, up to mid 1930s, power and transmitting tubes, VHF and UHF

 designed and built during the radar development in England, Germany and in